The Canada Federal Skilled Trades Program (FSTP)

 FAQs

 No. You cannot live in Quebec.
-Quebec does its own skilled workers' program.
+Quebec has its skilled workers' program.
 To move to Quebec, you must go directly to the province.
+Learn more about Quebec's immigration programs.

 Yes.
 If you want to move to a specific province, getting a nomination from that province can add up to 600 points to your CRS score, effectively guaranteeing you an ITA at the next Express Entry Draw.
-For more information on how provincial nominations work and how to apply, look at this page.
+Learn more about Canada's PNPs.